TheThingsIndustries/lorawan-stack-docs/doc/content/reference/telemetry/_index.md

 <!--more-->

-> **NOTE:** Metrics are not covered by our compatibility commitment.
+{{< warning >}} Metrics are not covered by our compatibility commitment.
 This means that metrics may be changed or removed in major, minor, or patch releases.
-This page only lists metrics that are considered relatively stable, but even these metrics may be changed.
+This page only lists metrics that are considered relatively stable, but even these metrics may be changed. {{</ warning >}}

 ## Process and Go Metrics